Wikimedia movement: Project communities

-The Wikimedia community includes a number of communities devoted to single wikis.
+The Wikimedia community includes a number of communities devoted to single wikis:

 Meta community

-A multilingual cross-project community developed on the Meta-wiki, where translation and governance discussions happen.
-A number of other communities and wikis spun out of this, including Outreach and Strategy wikis, and proposals for Commons and Wikidata.
+A multilingual cross-project community developed on the Meta-Wiki (meta.wikimedia.org) where translation and governance discussions happen.

 Wikipedia community

-The Wikipedia community is the community of contributors of the online encyclopedia Wikipedia.
-It consists of editors (Wikipedians), some operating Wikipedia bots, and administrators.
+The Wikipedia community, known as Wikipedians, is the community of contributors of the online encyclopedia Wikipedia.
+It consists of editors, some operating Wikipedia bots, and administrators.
 The Arbitration Committee (or ArbCom) is a court of last resort for disputes on Wikipedia.

 Wikipedians in residence

 Wikipedians in residence are Wikipedians and Wikimedians who collaborate with a cultural institution to help integrate its work into the projects.
-They can be volunteer or salaried, part- or full-time.

 Thematic organizations

 Thematic organizations are charities, similar to chapters, founded to support Wikimedia projects in a subject focal area.
 As of 2021 there are two such organizations.
+WikiPortraits, started in 2024, is a group of photographers, funded by the WMF, working to improve Wikipedia's access to freely-licensed photos of notable people.